-the parent's role in
+the parent's role in college applications

 The college admissions process in the United States is not as cut-and-dry as many other admissions processes around the world.
 Getting perfect scores on your ACT or SAT exam and acing all your classes does not guarantee a spot in the top schools in America.
 There are dozens upon dozens of considerations that go into an admissions officer’s evaluation of a student and whether they’re the right fit for that institution.